Top Things To See and Do in Uskudar

 – heart-beating marketplace –

 Üsküdar Balıkçılar Çarşısı is an animated marketplace in the heart of the shopping area near iskele (dock).
-You’ll find fish, dried fruits and vegetables, spices, breads and more.
+You’ll find fish, dried fruits and vegetables, spices, bread and more.
 Sellers and customers enliven the fish market with their bargaining voices.

 – waterfront palace with epic furniture

 Beylerbeyi Palace (1861-1865) is located along the Bosphorus, close to the Temmuz Şehitler Köprüsü bridge.
 Serving as the summer residence of the Sultans and a house for foreign diplomats, Beylerbeyi was built to impress.
-We loved visiting Beylerbeyi Palace, because there was no line, barely any other people on site, and the audio guide was easy to follow.
+We loved visiting Beylerbeyi Palace because there was no line, barely any other people on-site, and the audio guide was easy to follow.
 It’s hard to find palaces in Istanbul that aren’t overrun by tourists, but this is one of them.

 The interior furnishings are grandiose, but also purposeful.
 From exotic carpets to consoles inlayed with mother of pearl, each piece of furniture is perfectly placed.
 The ceilings are all adorned with either floral motifs, nautical-scenes or Quran scripture.
 And, each room features a unique French Baccarat chandelier.
 However, the most unique room is the saloon on the first floor.
 A large water basin occupies the center of the saloon.
 Though the basin is dry, you can just about imagine the sultan swimming around his pool.